Today, we’re going to cover the right way to approach talking with your family about travel.

 As with all human interaction, the first step to talking with family about travel is to strive for emotional intelligence.
 We need a better understanding of why they feel the way they do.

-Not Everyone Understands Your Desire to Travel
+Not Everyone Understands Your Plan

 If few people close to you have traveled extensively, you could begin to doubt your decision.
 Planning a big trip is exciting, but unfortunately, the actual tearing down of an infrastructure and getting ready to go can be stressful.
 First-time travelers, in particular, know all too well the stress and pressure of getting ready for an extended trip.